usmaanalii/javascript/JavaScript30/analysis.md

 ### Destructuring assignment

-ES6 allows you to easily name multiple variables, via the following notation
+ES6 allows you to easily name multiple variables, demonstrated by the the following code

 ``` javascript
 [lastX, lastY] = [event.offsetX, event.offsetY];